CiscoDevNet/devasc-code-examples/readme.md

 # README

-This repository contains code examples for the DevNet Associate training courseware.
+This repository contains code examples for the DevNet Associate training course.

 You can clone this repo locally to work within your own development environment.